 Winds vary considerably in space.
-The spatial variations of winds cause divergence and convergence of the Ekman transport, leading to a vertical velocity, denoted by Ekman pumping (downward) or suction (upward) velocity WEK, at the base of the Ekman layer.
-Computation of WEK follows the equation: WEK = 1/(/f), where is the density and f the Coriolis force.
+The spatial variations of winds cause divergence and convergence of the Ekman transport, leading to a vertical velocity, denoted by Ekman pumping (downward) or suction (upward) velocity WEK at the base of the Ekman layer.
+Computation of WEK follows the equation: WEK = 1/(/f), where is the density, is the wind stress magnitude, and f the Coriolis parameter.
 The 2019 WEK anomaly pattern (Fig. 3.12c) is dominated by large downwelling (negative) anomalies in the equatorial Indian Ocean, indicating that the typical upwelling conditions in the region weakened considerably during the 2019 IOD event.
-Outside of the tropical region, the 2019 WEK anomalies were generally weak and less organized except for the Indian Ocean sector along the ACC, where the typical upwelling condition was slightly enhanced.
-The 2019 WEK tendency anomaly pattern (Fig. 3.12d) has similar features.
+Outside the tropical region, the 2019 WEK anomalies were generally weak and less organized except for the Indian Ocean sector along the ACC, where the typical upwelling condition was slightly enhanced.
+The 2018/99 WEK change pattern (Fig. 3.12d) has similar features.

 Long-term perspective